Table Of Contents

 As corporate sustainability ambitions increase and investors demand increased accountability, companies must shift the traditional responsibility and activities of the CFO and broader finance function.

 Since 2005, companies disclosing to CDP have increased carbon reduction targets threefold, from an average reduction of two percent per year to six percent per year today.
 Timelines to achieve these goals have also narrowed, instead of setting goals 25 years in the future, companies now state an average duration of just eight years to meet their goals.
 The ambition didn’t stop there.
-Companies are now looking beyond their own operations to include the entire value chain, as we’ve seen by recent announcements from companies like Apple, BMW, Microsoft and UPS.
+Companies are now looking beyond their own operations to include the entire value chain, as we’ve seen in recent announcements from companies like Apple, BMW, Microsoft, and UPS.

 This shift has persisted even through the COVID-19 pandemic, with companies and their stakeholders doubling down on sustainable action.
 Six months after Larry Fink’s cautionary, climate-centered letter to CEOs in January of 2020, BlackRock took decisive voting action against 53 companies over climate concerns and placed 191 companies “on watch” for insufficient progress on climate considerations.